show special characters

 - Tu padre y tú siempre vais a correr los sábados.

-→ [You and your father always go running on Saturdays.
-You (pl.) always go running on Saturdays.]|Subject-pronoun, 2nd person plural: vosotros
+→ [You and your father always go running on Saturdays.|→ You (pl.) always go running on Saturdays.]|Subject pronoun, 2nd person plural: vosotros

 - Ayer compré un regalo para Carmen y Lola.

-→ [Yesterday I bought a gift for Carmen and Lola.
-Yesterday I bought a gift for them.]|Stressed direct object-pronoun, 3rd person plural feminine: ellas
+→ [Yesterday I bought a gift for Carmen and Lola.|→ Yesterday I bought a gift for them.]|Prepositional pronoun (signal: para), 3rd person plural, feminine: ellas

 - Han dado a Fernando el primer premio.

-→ [They gave Fernando the first prize.
-They gave him the first prize.]|Indirect object-pronoun, 3rd person singular: le
+→ [They gave Fernando the first prize.|→ They gave him the first prize.]|Indirect object pronoun, 3rd person singular: le

 - He dicho al fontanero que venga esta tarde.

-→ [I told the plumber to come today.
-I told him to come today.]|Indirect object-pronoun, 3rd person singular: le
+→ [I told the plumber to come today.|→ I told him to come today.]|Indirect object pronoun, 3rd person singular: le

 - Dame el cuaderno, por favor.